thegymnasium/seemingly-seamless/slides-header.md

 Notes:
 [to do:simplify notes]
-Here's an example of the YAML that governs our navigation.
+Here’s an example of the YAML that governs our navigation.
-In this example, I'll step through the various sections of YAML, each of which will get processed and transformed.
+In this example, I’ll step through the various sections of YAML, each of which will get processed and transformed.

 ------

 <!-- .slide: data-auto-animate -->

-## Navigation JSON
+### Navigation JSON<!-- .element: data-id="code-title" -->

 <pre class="code-wrapper" data-id="code-animation">
   <code class="language-json"